WarPGNN: A Parametric Thermal Warpage Analysis Framework with Physics-aware Graph Neural Network: Introduction

 Due to the increasing demand for high-performance computing, 2.5D and 3D chiplet-based integration that packs various components fabricated with different technologies becomes a promising technique for beyond-Moore computing paradigm due to its modular designs, multiple functionalities, low cost and few manufacturing defects~\cite{Naffziger_ISSCC20}.
 However, the integration of heterogeneous components and packages incurs emerging reliability concerns.
 Among them, thermal warpage has become a more critical issue at the package level, where both homogeneous and heterogeneous integrations are prone to deformation caused by the Coefficient of Thermal Expansion (CTE) mismatch between various materials under thermal load~\cite{Lau_TCPMT18, Lau_TCPMT22}.
 An illustration of the warpage formation is shown in Fig.~\ref{fig:thermal_warpage}.

 An efficient while accurate thermal warpage analysis is critical to optimize the floorplan design of chiplet-based systems to improve reliability~\cite{Hsu_ICCAD22_TCGFloorplan, Zhuang_ICCAD22, Chen_TCAD24}.
 Many analytical as well as numerical solvers have been proposed to simulate thermal warpage problem.
 Suhir's 1D model and its revisions~\cite{Mishkevich_1993_Suhir, Tsai_JEP04, Tsai_TCPMT20} utilized physics-based closed-form analytical solution to calculate deformation value and curvature at specific positions with relatively high accuracy.
 However, such analytical models are always over-simplified, being applicable only to one-dimensional analyses with fixed layer (two layers) and unsuitable for higher-dimensional cases with complex structures with multiple layers.
 Commercial solvers such as ANSYS~\cite{ANSYS2024} and COMSOL~\cite{comsol:heat'2014}, and other Finite Element Method (FEM) based solvers~\cite{Shen_tcmpt16, McCann_tcmpt17, Kanemoto_ECTC18, Hao_IPFA21} can accurately capture displacement for complex structures, but demand high computation overhead.
 To further improve computational efficiency, Lo \textit{et al.}~\cite{Lo_ICCAD24_EfficientWarpage} proposed a more efficient FEM-based solver that first transforms three-dimensional structure to a 2-D plane, and solves it based on 2-D FEM formulation leveraging an efficient Discrete Kirchhoff Triangle (DKT) theory~\cite{Bhothikhun03072015} for flip-chip package based designs.
 This method still suffers from FEM-related high computational cost.
 Recently,~\cite{Lo_ICCAD25_DeepONet} addressed this challenge using a DeepONet~\cite{Lu2019LearningNO}-based surrogate for advanced-package warpage prediction, demonstrating that learning-based approaches can significantly reduce FEM cost while preserving high accuracy, albeit with heavy training overhead.
+On the other hand, recent breakthroughs in deep learning for cognitive tasks based on deep neural networks (DNNs)~\cite{LeCun:2015dt} have opened up new opportunities for various applications in electronic design automation (EDA)~\cite{Yu_MLCAD23, MaskPlace, Lu:ISLPED25, Lamichhane:ISQED26}.
+Among them, Graph Neural Networks (GNNs) have emerged as a key architecture that leverages graph representations to perform various learning tasks~\cite{Lu_DAC20, Ren_DAC20, Jin:DAC'21, Chen:ASPDAC'22, zuo2024graph, guo2025irgnn}.
+Specifically, \textit{EMGraph}~\cite{Jin:DAC'21} encoded multi-segment interconnect structures into graph representations and trained a GNN based on GraphSAGE~\cite{Hamilton_NIPS17_GraphSAGE} to predict stress distributions, with order-of-magnitude of speedup and marginal accuracy loss. \textit{ThermGCN}~\cite{Chen:ASPDAC'22} based on Graph Convolution Network (GCN)~\cite{kipf2017semi} is proposed to predict full-chip thermal maps for chiplet-based 2.5D systems, achieving remarkable speedup compared to conventional numerical methods and demonstrated strong knowledge transferability.
+Guo~\textit{et al.}~\cite{guo2025irgnn} proposed a graph-based \textit{IRGNN} that integrates a numerical solver and point clouds while exploiting power-grid topology for efficient IR-drop analysis.
+These studies collectively demonstrate the exceptional capability and generalizability of GNNs in performing high-fidelity graph-to-field prediction.